leonhma/blockr/README.md

 ## How does it work?
-This extension relies on small style/script files that are placed in a specific folder structure and injected when a page is loaded.
-They are located under the 'deps' folder together with a list of blocked domains.
-So, if you put a file called `script.js` into `youtube.com/www/$/watch`, it is automatically injected when `www.youtube.com/watch` is loaded.
-Also, a wildcard-like logic is used, that when there is no file found, it checks higher folders, such as `youtube.com/www/$`, `youtube.com/www`, ...
+This extension relies on small style/script files that are injected when a page is loaded.
+It also blocks requests to ad-serving hosts using a steadily growing list of blocked domains.

 ## What permissions does it need?
 It only needs very limited permissions:
 * Reading browser-history   _<- This is just to know which sebsite you are looking at and execute the appropiate actions.
-It neither goes back in browser history, nor does it make any of it accessible to a third-party._
+It neither goes back in browser history, nor does it make any of it accessible to anyone else._
 * Blocking of contents on all sites you visit    _<- This permission is to allow the extension to do it's work._

 ## Is it safe?